Gwenbleidd32/homework-response/README.md

 *Summary*:
 	 Use of the load balancer to dynamically route traffic based on target regions.
-	 Serves as the host for CDN configuration to cache content for faster delivery and resilience in traffic spikes.
+	 Serves as the host for CDN configuration on cached content for faster delivery and resilience during traffic spikes.

 ---
 Storage buckets